Symantec/threathunters/Trojan/GuLoader/Unsecured Credentials Credentials In Files/injected_process_open_credentials_file.md

 # GuLoader

-Use this query to look for Guloader Fileless activity in the environment.
+Use this query to look for Guloader behavior in the environment.

 ## EDR CDM [Cloud Console queries]